google/privacy-sandbox-aggregation-service/terraform/README.md

 ### Generate sample data

-If the sample data gets purged, you can regenerate it in two ways:
+If the sample data gets purged, you can regenerate it in two ways in the project where the collector is deployed:

 1. Set `simulator_settings.enabled = false`, and run `terraform apply`; then set `simulator_settings.enabled = true`, and run `terraform apply` again.